nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Important Information:**

-- Unmarking expenditures that are not lend or borrow expenditures are invalid.
+- Unmarking expenditures that are not accommodation or tuition expenditures are invalid.
-- Unmarking lend or borrow expenditures that is already marked is invalid.
+- Unmarking accommodation or tuition expenditures that is already marked is invalid.

 ### 4.9.
 Setting a budget